 Why is formulating your request so important

-If you want to start your own brand or product line, having a manufacturer is an essential part of the process.
-Both you and the manufacturer are looking for a long term relationship, in terms of production, so it’s very important to establish a good connection from the very first contact.
+If you want to start your brand or product line, having a manufacturer is an essential part of the process.
+Both you and the manufacturer are looking for a long-term relationship in terms of production, so it’s very important to establish a good connection from the very first contact.

 To do that, make sure to really put effort into the request and put as many details as possible about your product idea.
 This way, we can find the best match for you, and the manufacturer can have all the information to make your idea come true.

-How to establish a good relationship since day one
+How to establish a good relationship from day one

-The market is competitive and manufacturers are constantly getting requests for products.
-In order to filter out the bad ones, they focus on the most specific requests with the most detailed information included.
+The market is competitive, and manufacturers are constantly getting requests for products.
+To filter out the bad ones, they focus on the most specific requests with the most detailed information included.

 But what makes a request good?
 What should you include when formulating the request?
 Here is a guide for what you should and shouldn’t do when first contacting a manufacturer: